CODES-group/opyrability/docs/operability_overview.rst

 The available input set (AIS) is defined as the region that encapsulates the lower and upper bounds for the input variables available in the system.
-These can be either design of manipulated variables.
+These can be either design or manipulated variables.
 In short, they are the manipulated inputs (:math:`u  \in \mathbb{R}^m`) based on the design of the process that is limited by the process constraints